Language: EN

 void loop(){

-value = digitalRead(pin); //digital pin reading
+value = digitalRead(pin); //digital reading of pin

-//send message to serial port based on the value read
+//send message to serial port based on the read value

-if (value == HIGH) {
+if (value == `HIGH`) {

 Serial.println("On");